Comprehensive Plan Standards for Sustaining Places

 Sustaining Places: Best Practices for Comprehensive Plans offers a framework with standards for creating livable, healthy communities in harmony with nature — communities that have resilient economies, social equity, and strong regional ties.
 Four steps show how to turn those principles into a plan and score the results.
 Insights from 10 pilot communities add the real-world perspectives of big cities, small towns, and everything in between.

 APA is in the process of developing a Comprehensive Plan Standards for Sustaining Places Recognition Program.
 This will be a voluntary program for recognizing communities that are integrating sustainability into their comprehensive plans.
 Two pilot phases of the Recognition Program took place in 2016 and 2017.

 In 2013, APA selected 10 pilot communities in various stages of developing their comprehensive plans to help refine and finalize the standards as well as to evaluate a proposed designation program to recognize exemplary plans using these standards.
 These communities were selected based on the following criteria:

 - Size of jurisdiction

 - Commitment to monthly conference calls and attendance at the National Planning Conference (NPC) in Atlanta April 2014

 Four communities — three additional communities and one of the pilot communities — with adopted comprehensive plans agreed to test the standards and the proposed designation system on their plans.
-These communities went through the proposed designation program, which included self-scoring their plans to measure their plans' strengths and weaknesses against the comprehensive plan standards.
+These communities evaluated their plans against their comprehensive plan standards scoring system.

 Pilot Communities — Plan Development